 Fresh hoja santa leaves are sometimes used to wrap and flavor artisanal cheeses and to wrap tamales, meats, and fish for steaming or baking.

 The dried leaves can also be used as a seasoning, though fresh hoja santa is much more flavorful and preferred for most uses.

 Hoja Santa is still a bit difficult to find in the United States, although that is slowly changing.
 You probably won't find it in your local grocery store chain.
 If you live near a Latin American community, the local markets may have some of this wonderful herb.
 If not, hoja santa is easy to grow in temperate areas; in fact, it is such a fast-growing and abundant plant that is sometimes considered an invasive weed.

 If you are unable to find hoja santa at all, you can get a somewhat similar flavoring for soups and stews by using feathery fennel leaves, which also have aromatic licorice-like notes.
 Hoja santa´s complexity of flavor, however, is not reproducible with any other herb.

 The Names of the Hoja Santa Plant

-In Nahuatl, the language spoken by the Aztecs and still very much in use among certain indigenous peoples in Mexico, hoja santa is known as tlanepa or tlanepaquelite.
-(It means “aromatic herbal medicine.”) which speaks to its use in traditional medicine to treat any number of conditions as diverse as a cough, rheumatism, and certain female complaints.
+In Nahuatl, the language spoken by the Aztecs and still very much in use among certain indigenous peoples in Mexico, hoja santa is known as tlanepa or tlanepaquelite which means “aromatic herbal medicine” and speaks to its use in traditional medicine to treat any number of conditions as diverse as a cough, rheumatism, and female complaints.

 This wonderful plant has many other names aside from hoja santa or tlanepa.
 In different areas it is also called acuyo, yerba santa or hierba santa, anisillo, momo, alaján, Mexican pepperleaf, root beer plant, Vera Cruz pepper, or sacred pepper, among others.